MasaCMS/documentation/01_getting-started/03_configuration/01_configuration-file.md

   <dt>Default</dt>
   <dd><code>/admin</code></dd>
   <dt>Description</dt>
-  <dd>Configire a different directory for the Masa CSM Admin other than '/admin'.
+  <dd>Configure a different directory for the Masa CSM Admin other than '/admin'.
 Masa CMS must be reloaded from the webroot for this change to have effect.</dd>
 </dl>

 #### adminemail